-Select the News & Events tab to RSVP for upcoming welcome events.
+Visit the News & Events tab to RSVP for upcoming welcome events including orientation.

-Drop-in to an upcoming Registration Workshop for support with claiming your CUNYfirst account and registering for courses.
+Drop-in to a Registration Workshop for support with claiming your CUNYfirst account and registering for courses.

 New Student Virtual Q&A Session

-Join the conversation and ask your burning questions prior to orientation at our summer New Student Virtual Q&A session.
-Dates and Times to be announced.
+Join the conversation and ask your questions at our New Student Virtual Q&A session.

 New Student Orientation